MelBiggs/dcd-milestone/README.md

 In the future, I would like to add more features to this website, such as:

+I would like to add pagination to the Recipe page to improve the user experience and break down how many recipes they see at one time.
 Offering users the chance to 'Favourite' a recipe and having that added to their profile page for their ease.
 Allowing the users to leave comments on particular recipe pages.
 I would like the recipe images to be uploaded from the users PC rather than through a URL.
 While it worked fine for this project, I would like to add that ability as I feel it is more professional.